official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 *  The UN inspectors needed to be given every chance of success.

-101 Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 101.
+[^101]: Minutes, Liaison Committee (House of Commons), 16 July 2002, [Evidence Session], Q 101.
-102 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^102]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-103 Public hearing, 29 January 2010, page 93.
+[^103]: Public hearing, 29 January 2010, page 93.

 40

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 support, not unilateral action.